castelao/DirectIP/directip-dump/README.md

-# Iridium's SBD Direct-IP dump
+# Iridium's SBD Direct-IP Dump

-Iridium's Direct-IP protocol of Short Burst Data communication system.
+Iridium's Direct-IP protocol of Short Burst Data (SBD) communication system.

-This crate is focused on parsing Direct-IP messages to extract information from such binary message.
-It could be used, for instance, to identify if a message is an MT type, show the IMEI, or dump the payload.
+This crate is focused on parsing and extracting information from Direct-IP (binary) messages.
+It could be used, for instance, to identify if a message is an MT type, expose the IMEI, or show the payload.

 ## Install